visakhvijayan/myangularlessons/README.md

 # AngularJS SANDBOX

-> This is created for me to learn angular JS
+> This is created for me to learn Angular JS

 ## About Angular